Pinakee15/Zoom-Clone/README.md

-# Zoom-Clone
+# Node JS Zoom Clone

-This is the clone to Zoom app using nodejs and using socket.js and web rtc tool called peer.js .
+This is the clone to Zoom app using nodejs, socket.js and web rtc tool called peer.js .